SAR South will not have a new member enrollment for 2024

 Our meetings are closed to the public due to sensitive patient/mission details that are discussed.

 All members must complete two National Incident Management Systems classes before being voted in as a member.
 The two classes required are IS-100.a (ICS 100) Introduction to Incident Command System and IS-700.a National Incident Management System (NIMS), An Introduction.

 This minimum certification is required before being voted in as a member.
 Basic First Aid/CPR/AED certification is good for 2 years, at which time you will be required to take the class again.
 All certifications for members must be current.

 Helicopter Lift Ticket

 There are opportunities throughout the year for additional training.
-These sessions are open to and encouraged for all members and may be offered directly by CCSAR-S or in conjunction with other agencies.
+Training sessions may be offered directly by CCSAR-South or in conjunction with other agencies.

 Typical mission procedures